alfredjoejr/qsync/README.md

 3. All database information must be fed in .env.example

-4. Please run the scheme in scheme.sql before testing the backend.
+4. Please run the scheme in schema.sql before testing the backend.